Kraetke, Martin. “From GitHub to GitHub with XProc: An approach to automate documentation for an open

 repositories implemented the concept of a “project root” with three subdirectories

-tags.
+trunk, branches, and tags.
 Others just provided the code at the root directory.
 Inside the repository the code

 was either organized by language, functional logic or for historical reasons.
 Hence,